Locally unsplit families of rational curves of large anticanonical degree on Fano manifolds: Fano manifolds containing a prime divisor with Picard number one

 In this section we study Fano manifolds $X$ having a prime divisor $D$ with $\rho_D=1$, or more generally $\dim\N(D,X)=1$.
 The main technique here is the study of extremal rays and contractions of $X$.

 The first step for the proofs of Theorems \ref{result} and \ref{main2} is the following Lemma.
 It is a standard application of Mori theory, in particular the proof can be adapted from \cite[proof of Proposition 5]{toru}, and follows the same strategy used in \cite{bonwisncamp}.
 We give a short proof for the reader's convenience. \begin{lemma} Let $X$ be a Fano manifold of dimension $n\geq 3$ and Picard number $\rho_X>1$, and let $D\subset X$ be a prime divisor with $\dim\N(D,X)=1$.
-Then one of the following holds: \begin{enumerate}[$(i)$] \item $\rho_X=2$ and there exists a blow-up $\sigma\colon X\to Y$ with center $A_Y\subset Y$ smooth of codimension $2$, $Y$ is smooth and Fano, and $D\cdot R>0$, where $\sigma$ is the contraction of the extremal ray $R$ of $\NE(X)$; \item $\rho_X=2$ and there exists a conic bundle $\sigma\colon X\to Y$, finite on $D$, such that $Y$ is smooth and Fano; \item $\rho_X=3$ and there is a conic bundle $\ph\colon X\to Z$, finite on $D$, such that $Z$ is smooth, Fano, and $\rho_Z=1$.
+Then one of the following holds: \begin{enumerate}[$(i)$] \item $\rho_X=2$ and there exists a blow-up $\sigma\colon X\to Y$ with center $A_Y\subset Y$ smooth of codimension $2$, $Y$ is smooth and Fano, and $D\cdot R>0$, where $R$ is the extremal ray of $\NE(X)$ generated by the class of a curve contracted by $\sigma$; \item $\rho_X=2$ and there exists a conic bundle $\sigma\colon X\to Y$, finite on $D$, such that $Y$ is smooth and Fano; \item $\rho_X=3$ and there is a conic bundle $\ph\colon X\to Z$, finite on $D$, such that $Z$ is smooth, Fano, and $\rho_Z=1$.
 The conic bundle $\ph$ is the contraction of a face $R+\widehat{R}$ of $\NE(X)$, where $R$ and $\wi{R}$ both correspond to a smooth blow-up of a codimension $2$ subvariety.
 Moreover $D\cdot R>0$, and we have a diagram:

 where $\sigma$ is the contraction of $R$, $\wi{\sigma}$ is the contraction of $\wi{R}$, $Y$ and $\wi{Y}$ are smooth, $Y$ is Fano, the center $A_Y\subset Y$ of the blow-up $\sigma$ is contained in $D_Y:=\sigma(D)$, and $\pi$ and $\wi{\pi}$ are conic bundles. \end{enumerate} \end{lemma} \begin{proof} Let $R$ be an extremal ray of $\NE(X)$ with $D\cdot R>0$, and $\sigma\colon X\to Y$ the associated contraction.